TechAI-Innovator/ACE-AI-Detctor/README.md

-# ACE AI-Detctor
+# Ace AI Detector
- A web app to detect AI generated contents in any format (.doc, .xlsx, .pdf, url_link)
+ A Web App developed in Flask to Detect AI written texts in any format (pdf, excel, doc or Url links)